navre6/components_combination/ew_vertical_epos_README.md

 This script is compatible with the import of the data from EPOS portal, without uploading them manually.
 The data are stored in the folder "data/staginghistory/", and then you have to check manually in which folder the data is stores (e.g., stage.0001)
 (_script actually work in progress for permission issues in extracting zip files_)

+5. **REQUIREMENTS.TXT**
+List of the necessary modules for the running of the script.